 Also see: Westlake Theatre - interior views

 The News: The swap meet is back.
 The owner, Dr. David Lee's Jamison Services, is renting stalls in the auditorium to vendors as no serious tenant or purchaser had emerged for the building.
-And Lee also is still trying to sell the building.
-See the listing on Loopnet.
-Also see the listing on the CBRE site and as well as their more detailed brochure for the property
+And Lee was recently still trying to sell the building.
+See the recent, but no longer active, listing on Loopnet.

 Opened: September 22, 1926 by West Coast Theatres.
 The opening attraction was "Other Women's Husbands" plus a Fanchon and Marco stage show.
 The Westlake was operated for decades by Fox West Coast, the company that West Coast Theatres morphed into in 1929.
 This pre-opening view is from the Herald Examiner collection at the Los Angeles Public Library.
 On the marquee: "Grand premiere opening Wednesday September 22 - 'A Night of Nights' Stars!
 Lights!"